-I have worked as HR Manager for a label printing company for the past 14 years, dealing with all kinds of issues and policies.
+I have worked as HR Manager for a label printing company since 2002, dealing with all kinds of issues and policies.
 I work closely with the management team on improving morale, setting up appraisal systems, and covering all types of HR administration.
 I believe that the “humans” are the most important part of any business and if they are happy then they will do their job to the best of their ability, therefore leading to a successful business.

 As the employee issues became more complicated I wanted to make sure I had all the skills to be able to deal with each person competently.
 I qualified as a Personal Performance Coach, training with The Coaching Academy.
 I am also a qualified NLP Practitioner which enables me to help clients and employees with lots of different issues while bringing very effective tools and techniques to each coaching session.